By Sheila Mulli, Regional Program Manager – Voice Kenya & Tanzania

 The selection process

-A critical example is my experience with the Kakamega County Widows Empowerment Project (KCWEP) in Western Kenya, a grantee who implemented their two-year project with Voice’s Empowerment Grant.
-Our trust journey began with a conversation during the selection process of the application phase.
-This process required me to share with KCWEP comments from the Voice selection committee about aspects of their proposal that were unclear.
-They then had the opportunity to clarify and revise their application.
+Our trust journey begins with a conversation during the selection process of the application phase.
+This process requires me to share with the applicant comments from the Voice selection committee about aspects of their proposal that were unclear.
+They then have the opportunity to clarify and revise their application.

-The next step was to visit the applicant.
-This is when we got an idea of how KCWEP is structured and governed.
+The next step is to visit the applicant.
+This is when we get an idea of how the applicant organisation is structured and governed.
 This is critical so that grantees do not alter their organizations’ goals to fit into Voice, but rather for us to understand how the grantee works, especially with their community.
 We use this due diligence process to identify anything that might hinder successful implementation of the project.

 Kicking off our partnership